 Parents know the bittersweet intensity of the emotions that come with a child starting off or finishing up a new stage of school or another milestone.

 Whether it’s the little 3-year-old toddling off to her first few hours of preschool, the 5-year-old suddenly in kindergarten, or the how-did-we-get-here-so-fast college freshman who really can’t be this old already, can he?
-On the other side, there’s the caps and gowns, the last concerts, the honors dinners.
+On the other side, there’s the caps and gowns, the last concerts, the honors dinners and the wedding dresses.

 It can be really hard, even as it’s exciting.
 We know they have to grow up, and that a promising future awaits them.
 It’s exhilarating to think of the plans God has in store for them.